 Well and truly immobilized.
 She can roll a bit, and she'll make noise for a minute, then quiet down.

 A year later, she'll be back.

 Hoes, sickles, axes, knives, saws.

-Here's Xinjie, the old county seat, way up on the same level as the Hani villages.
-It's ghostly not only because of the fog but because the authorities a decade ago moved the county seat down to the banks of the Red River, a much hotter but much more accessible location.
+Here's Xinjie, the old county seat, uphill and on the same elevation as the Hani villages.
+It's ghostly not only because of the fog but because the authorities a decade ago moved the county seat down to the banks of the Red River, a much hotter but more accessible location.
 Most of Xinjie's residents moved down there, though they still come up here from time to time, especially in the heat of summer.